 Spring Semester of Your Second Year

-The Honors Contract should be submitted to the ASC Honors Office (via email to email@example.com) for approval by the end of your second year of study - 5:00pm on the last day of finals.
+Priority deadline for the Honors contract this year is March 26, 2021.
+The Honors Contract must be emailed to email@example.com for approval by the end of your second year of study - 5:00pm on the last day of finals.
+This year, that date is April 30, 2021.
 Failure to submit the Honors Contract by the end of your second year may result in dismissal from the ASC Honors Program.
 While you may reapply to the Honors Program if dismissed, you must do so no later than the end of your third year of study or the semester before you plan to graduate (whichever comes first) to be considered for graduation with honors in the Arts and Sciences.
 Unless there are extenuating circumstances, an Honors Contract will not be accepted for review by the ASC Honors Committee after the third year of study.

 How to Submit Your Honors Contract